 Yucatec Maya Sign LanguagePrint

-400–500 use it as L2 (1999 H. Smith).
+Widely used by hearing people as well as deaf.
+Hearing people speak Yucatec Maya Sign Language and Spanish [spa].
 Reportedly well integrated into local society, so presumably used in all domains in which deaf people participate.
 All ages.

 Hereditary deafness.
 Chican, Yucatán was formerly called ‘Nohya’ in some publications, a pseudonym thought necessary at first to protect the deaf population.